Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

 // Sending the game init command to the game: frame.contentWindow.postMessage({ initGame: true }, targetOrigin);

-// Sending the game getData command to the game: frame.contentWindow.postMessage({ getData: ["all"] }, targetOrigin);
+// Sending the game getState command to the game: frame.contentWindow.postMessage({ getState: ["all"] }, targetOrigin);

 // Sending the entire message to the game: frame.contentWindow.postMessage(message, targetOrigin);